cmg-york/istardt/src/main/resources/schematron/README.md

 ## What is Schematron?

 Schematron is a rule-based validation language for making assertions about patterns found in XML documents.
-Unlike grammar-based schema languages (like XSD), Schematron uses XPath expressions to define rules and can validate context-specific constraints that are difficult to express with other XML schema languages.
+Unlike XSD, Schematron uses XPath expressions to define rules and can validate context-specific constraints.

-## Key Features
+## Features

-- **Rule-based validation**: Validates XML documents based on rules rather than structure
+- **Rule-based validation**: Validates XML documents based on rules
 - **XPath-based**: Uses XPath expressions to select document nodes and check conditions
 - **Flexible reporting**: Provides customizable error and warning messages
-- **Context-sensitive**: Can validate based on document context or business rules

 ## Basic Concepts